bugthesystem/distrox/README.md

 - Combine both AOF and Cache DB in the same instance, in this case, when the server restarts the AOF file can be used to reconstruct the original data-set since it is guaranteed to be the most complete.

-I'd go with the first option and use following binary format.
+The following binary format could be used if the first option would be implemented.
 **Cache DB Binary Format**

 ```sh